AneriShah2610/GoGeek/fileServer/README.md

 // Code for upload file using golang with the use of FileServer
+// Upload file from any directory and show it on browser

     fileServer
         |- main.go (It calls different handler function)